jmclawson/gram_da/README.md

 Lessons and data for Grambling's DA course

 ## Install
 Because this package is not found on CRAN, you'll first need either the `devtools` or `remotes` package to install it.
-If you don't already have the `devtools` package installed, then install `remotes` with this line of code:
+If you don't already have the `devtools` package installed, install `remotes` by entering this line in the RStudio console:

 ```{r}
 install.packages("remotes")